Blignaut24/NederLearn_V5/README.md

 #### 10.1 Cloudinary Account
 Purpose: Create access to cloud storage
-1. Log in to Cloudinary account or create one
+1. Log in to [Cloudinary account](https://cloudinary.com/integrations) or create one

 #### 10.2 Copy CLOUDINARY_URL
 Purpose: Obtain connection credentials

+[Documentation](https://cloudinary.com/documentation/): Link to CLOUDINARY and ask for help with finding the CLOUDINARY_URL if needed
 1. Copy `CLOUDINARY_URL`.

 #### 10.3 Environment Variable Setup